finger563/esp-latency-test/README.md

 #### Xbox Wireless Controller (1708)

+To pair this controller, press and hold the xbox button to turn on the controller, then press and hold the sync button until the xbox light starts flashing quickly.

 * `device_name`: Should show up as `Xbox Wireless Controller`.
 You can simply set to `Xbox`
 * `parse_input`: Should be set to `false`

 #### Xbox Elite Wireless Controller 2 (1797)

+To pair this controller, press and hold the xbox button to turn on the controller, then press and hold the sync button until the xbox light starts flashing quickly.

 * `device_name`: Should show up as `Xbox Elite Wireless Controller`.
 You can simply set to `Xbox`
 * `parse_input`: Should be set to `false`

 #### Playstation Dualsense (model CFI-SCT1W)

+To pair this controller, press and hold the share button (left) and then press and release the playstation button.
+You'll know it's in pairing mode if the led is flashing very quickly.

 * `device_name`: Should show up as `Wireless Controller`.
 You can simply set to `Wireless` if you want, or you can set it to `"Wireless Controller"` - NOTE: